Managing the major health risks as an employer

 - A Mental Health policy, developed in consultation with staff, that sets out what you will do to reduce the risk of stress and mental illness, and support those experiencing stress or mental health conditions.
 Workable have a useful Mental Health Policy template to help get you started.

-- Mental Health Champions, Mental Health First Aid training and recognising Mental Health Awareness Week.
+- Mental Health Champions, Mental Health First Aid training and support where access to specialist mental health support is needed.

 - Investing in training your managers and supervisors, especially to enhance their people management skills – so they are better placed to avoid problems arising and to deal with them more effectively if they do arise.